 It’s easy to perform these operations from your extension, but those who are tech-savvy will be happy to know that they can create a text file by running a script on their computer’s terminal after adding the application from Github.
 This is a good option if you run into the option of Chrome saving your CSV as an HTML file, instead.

 No matter which option you choose.
 The encrypted LastPass CSV file requires an encryption key that cannot be recovered if lost. you’ll have to enter your master password and should take note of where the location and file name once you’ve saved the file to your device.

 You can manually edit this file in a text editor if you need to make any changes.
 If you’re looking for a more user-friendly program to edit, most spreadsheet software is compatible with this file format.
-Or you can make ay changes in the LastPass browser extension before you export.
+You can either use online spreadsheets like Google Sheets or download a ready-to-go spreadsheet template.
+Or you can make any changes in the LastPass browser extension before you export.